Kenneth Choi

 Kenneth Choi (born October 20, 1971) is an American actor.
 He is known for playing Henry Lin on the television series Sons of Anarchy (2008–2014), Chester Ming in Martin Scorsese's The Wolf of Wall Street (2013), and Judge Lance Ito in The People v.
 O. J. Simpson: American Crime Story (2016).
 He is also known for his roles as Jim Morita and Principal Morita in the Marvel Cinematic Universe films Captain America: The First Avenger (2011) and Spider-Man: Homecoming (2017) respectively, and Lewis on the Fox comedy series The Last Man on Earth (2016–2017).
-Since 2018 he is starring in the Fox drama series 9-1-1, playing LAFD firefighter Howie "Chimney" Han.
+Since 2018 he has been starring in the Fox/ABC drama series 9-1-1, playing LAFD firefighter Howie "Chimney" Han.

 Early life

 Choi was born in Chicago, Illinois, to Korean immigrants.
-His father worked as an electrical engineering professor and businessman.
+His father was an electrical engineering professor and businessman.
 His mother was a registered nurse before becoming a stay-at-home mother.
 Choi is the middle of three children.
-He attended Longwood Elementary in Glenwood, Illinois.
-He attended intermediate and junior high school at Brookwood School District 167.
-Choi performed as a break dancer during his junior high years.
-He ran cross-country and was a gymnast at Homewood-Flossmoor High School where he held the sophomore record for the pommel horse.
+He attended Longwood Elementary in Glenwood, Illinois and intermediate and junior high school at Brookwood School District 167.
+Choi performed as a breakdancer in junior high.
+He ran cross-country and was a gymnast at Homewood-Flossmoor High School, where he held the sophomore record for the pommel horse.
 His parents, especially his father, discouraged his childhood dreams of becoming an actor, instructing him to pursue a "responsible and reasonable" career, like accounting.
-Choi followed the advice of his parents and majored in accounting at Purdue University, but decided to drop out in order to pursue his acting dreams.
+Choi followed the advice of his parents and majored in accounting at Purdue University, but decided to drop out to pursue his acting dream.
 Choi stated: "I came from a very traditional Asian upbringing so they were very strict.
 When I decided to pursue acting, I knew that I had to do it all on my own.
 When I left the Midwest, I cut all ties with my family.
 I basically ran away from home."

-Choi moved to Portland, Oregon to pursue a career in acting.
-He had no prior work experience so he gained employment at a local Blockbuster video store.
-He spent the next five years training with local Portland acting teachers, most notably with Paul Warner.
+Choi moved to Portland, Oregon to pursue acting.
+He had no work experience so he gained employment at a Blockbuster video store.
+He spent the next five years training with Portland acting teachers, most notably Paul Warner.